Table Of Contents

 Simple to use

-ASUS has long had a positive presence in the world of routers, and their reputation is not sullied with the ASUS RT-AC3200 Tri-Band.
-Sporting powerful hardware that gets the job done, the ASUS RT-AC3200 Tri-Band is a WiFi router that delivers what is promised on the box where performance is concerned.
-It will also make sure that our Internet surfing sessions remain as painless as possible, thanks to its ability that helps prevent any kind of malware or other malicious code from making its way onto the home network.
+ASUS has always maintained a big presence in the world of routers, and their reputation is not sullied with the ASUS RT-AC3200 Tri-Band.
+Sporting powerful hardware that always gets the job done, the ASUS RT-AC3200 Tri-Band delivers exactly what is promised on the box where performance is concerned.

 Offers protection for everyone

-So far, the ASUS RT-AC3200 Tri-Band has exhibited some impressive scores in the throughput speed tests that we put it through and made it to the list of best wifi routers 2017.
-This makes it more than suitable for hardcore gamers and is certainly capable of meeting the demands of a home or small office without missing a beat.
+This makes it very suitable for hardcore gamers, and is certainly capable of meeting the demands of a home or small office without missing a beat.

 Best 802.11 AC Router – Amped Wireless RTA2600 Athena MU-MIMO

-We like the black housing that makes up the Athena RTA2600, and with looks not being everything, the Athena RTA2600 will boast of a slew of management features which are easy to use and understand via its Web interface.
-Basically, setting up the Athena RTA2600 is a snap and does not require a degree in rocket science.
-Parents will certainly find the Athena RTA2600 to be worth checking out thanks to its Airtime Allocation feature.
-This allows one to prioritize the amount of traffic on a specific band and more importantly, for a specific device.
+Setting up the Athena RTA2600 is a snap, and parents will certainly find the Athena RTA2600 to be worth checking out thanks to its Airtime Allocation feature.
+This allows one to prioritize the amount of traffic on a specific band, and more importantly, for a specific device.

 During our tests, the Athena RTA2600 performed admirably, especially in the 5GHz spectrum.
 This would make it suitable for small apartments and perhaps a basic office set up that has no more than five people.